 - Planting the most sensitive fruit trees in pots so you can shift them to protected spots in spring;

-- Use frost cloth (or even old sheets) when frost is threatened (but remember to take it off again the next morning).
+- When frost threatens, use frost cloth (or even old sheets) but remember to remove it the next morning.

 This avocado tree is a great example.
 It’s absolutely thriving in a climate that is supposedly too cold.
 It’s been planted in a purpose-built north-facing suntrap, and it’s worked a treat.